-Have you ever wondered if that blonde on the elliptical machine was naturally sun-kissed, or if those caramel glints were simply a result of winning the genetic lottery?
+Have you ever wondered if that blonde on the elliptical machine next to you at the gym was naturally sun-kissed, or if those caramel glints were simply a result of winning the genetic lottery?
 Chances are you’ve successfully been fooled, my friend.
 What you’re seeing is an example of balayage hair, one of the hottest trends in highlighting to date.

 With techniques like balayage, hair is painted on or highlighted freehand by a colorist—no caps, no grid-like pattern via foil.
 The result is a softer, “swept-on” effect, a.k.a. the most natural-looking highlights ever, in our humble opinion.